 Identifying the Cause and the Solution

 Chemical imbalances are certainly a problem.
-Human beings don't realize how often their neurotransmitters quite literally alter their thoughts and emotions.
+Human beings don't realize how often their neurotransmitters alter their thoughts and emotions.
 When you feel negative or worry about things, it's sometimes logical, sometimes emotional, and sometimes just the way your brain is responding to its natural chemical processes.
 It's impossible for a person to tell the difference.

 All of these reasons are why it is so difficult to claim that chemical imbalances are the actual cause of anxiety, and not simply a symptom.
 Even if they are a cause, it appears that the ability to cope with anxiety can address some or all of the chemical problems.
 For those that still need help, modern medicines are actually used to address these specific issues.